-4.1 Land Use and Transportation Coordination
+B.I Land Use and Transportation Coordination

 Like many growing cities, Raleigh is experiencing extensive low density suburban growth that has had a negative impact on the overall transportation system.
-Projects exclusively designed to address automobile congestion are not feasible solutions to the city's mounting congestion and long commutes.
+Projects exclusively designed to address automobile congestion are not feasible solutions to the City's mounting congestion and long commutes.
 Roadway investments must be balanced with investments in other transportation modes such as public transportation and greenways.
 In addition, it is important to link development to sidewalks and greenways, as well as provide adequate connections to transit.
-Wake Transit, the plan for improved and increased bus service for the city and county, lays out a network of frequent and bus rapid transit routes that will improve mobility and help direct land use policy.

 Land use patterns have a significant effect on trip generation and travel behavior.
-Compact, mixed-use and walkable developments mitigate traffic generation and impacts to the street system by shortening trip distances, capturing a greater share of trips internally, and facilitating transit and non-motorized trip-making.
-Successful mixed-use areas with multimodal access can thrive with lower parking ratios, freeing up land and capital for open space amenities and productive, revenue-producing uses.
+Compact, mixeduse and walkable developments mitigate traffic generation and impacts to the street system by shortening trip distances, capturing a greater share of trips internally, and facilitating transit and nonmotorized trip-making.
+Successful mixed-use areas with multi-modal access can thrive with lower parking ratios, freeing up land and capital for open space amenities and productive, revenue-producing uses.

-Policies in this section are used to develop and maintain a sustainable multimodal transportation system that supports new and existing residential, commercial and recreational areas, preserves and enhances neighborhood livability and the quality of life for Raleigh's residents, and provides for the safe and efficient movement of people and goods.
+Policies in this section are used to develop and maintain a sustainable multi-modal transportation system that supports new and existing residential, commercial and recreational areas, preserves and enhances neighborhood livability and the quality of life for Raleigh's residents, and provides for the safe and efficient movement of people and goods.
 Land use and transportation decisions should mutually reinforce each other.

-See also A.4 'Land Use and Transportation Coordination' in Section A: 'Land Use' for additional policies related to improving land use and transportation coordination.
+See also A.4 'Land Use and Transportation Coordination' in Element A: 'Land Use' for additional policies related to improving land use and transportation coordination.

-Policy T 1.1 Coordination with Land Use Map
+Coordination with Land Use Map